biomejs/discord-utils-bot/CONTRIBUTING.md

 Then, import the command in `src/commands/index.ts` and add it to the switch statement in the handleInteraction function.

-Remember to run `pnpm deploy-commands` after adding a new command, to update the command list on Discord.
+Remember to run `node --run deploy-commands` after adding a new command, to update the command list on Discord.

 ## Submitting Changes

-When you're ready to submit your changes, make sure to run `pnpm check` and `pnpm typecheck` to ensure everything is in order.
+When you're ready to submit your changes, make sure to run `node --run check` and `node --run typecheck` to ensure everything is in order.

 Then, create a [pull request](https://github.com/biomejs/discord-utils-bot/pulls).